rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 * **(1)** needs to know where to find the sbt build and which project to use.
 * **(2)** needs to know the sbt project ID to get fast/fullLinkJS from.

-To work properly, the sbt project must be bundled as ESModule, if you are using the g8 template, this is [already the case](https://github.com/cheleb/zio-laminar-demo/blob/master/build.sbt#L97).
+During development, the sbt project must be bundled as ESModule, if you are using the g8 template, this is [already the case](https://github.com/cheleb/zio-laminar-demo/blob/master/build.sbt#L97).

 In this setup:

-* **fastLinkJS** runs in watch mode
+* **fastLinkJS** runs the Scala to JS process in watch mode.
 * **Vite** will serve the app in http://localhost:5173/ and reload the client automaticaly.